 4. Wax or seal the paint for added protection

-If you have a car that’s metallic or another type of clear-coat paint, it’s a good idea to wax or seals the paint for added protection.
+If you have a car that’s metallic or another type of clear-coat paint, it’s a good idea to wax or seal the paint for added protection.
 This will help with preventing oxidation and other damage from the sun’s harmful UV rays.

 Sealing the paint is also important to keep the vehicle looking shiny, and it will help to prevent damage from rust as well.
+Ceramic coatings help protect paint from UV rays and reduce the risk of paint deterioration.

 5. Cover up any exposed parts like windshields and windows